augiechung/Classroom-Norms/00-Flight-Manual/02-Online-Class-Norms.md

 * All questions are important and valid, but not all questions are attached to that day's objectives.
 * If you have a question related to the lecture, please raise your hand in Zoom participants tab.
 * When called upon, unmute your mic and ask.
-* You can also use Slack **#ask-the-class** to ask questions not directly related to the topic at hand.
+* You can also use Slack **#02-ask-the-class** to ask questions not directly related to the topic at hand.
 * If the instructor feels the question is not best addressed right then, he may ask you to direct it to slack for later attention.
-* Outside of class and after hours, you should utilize the **#02-ask-the-class**  and/or **#04-homework-support** channel to receive assistance from your classmates.
+* Outside of class and after hours, you should utilize the **#02-ask-the-class**  and/or **homework-support** channel to receive assistance from your classmates.

 ## Office Hours
 * Office hours are optional and available for you to get personalized assistance from the instructional staff.
 Take advantage of this.
-* Use the calendly link https://calendly.com/anthony-dataviz/office-hours-with-ta to schedule time with a TA
 * Additionally, scheduled activities in the main room may include:
     * Review sessions
     * Extra-curriculuar sessions